LewisClements21/house-pricing/README.md

 ## **1. Dataset Content**

-* The dataset for this project is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
+* The dataset for this project is obtained from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
 We fabricated a user story where predictive analytics can be applied in a real project in the workplace.

 * The dataset has almost 1.5 thousand rows and represents housing records from Ames, Iowa.
 The dataset has 22 features indicating house profile (Floor Area, Basement, Garage, Kitchen, Lot, Porch, Wood Deck, Year Built) and its respective sale price for houses built between 1872 and 2010.

-The table below indicates the variables, their description and units of measurement.
+The table below shows the variables, their description and units of measurement.
 We note that some variables are numerical while others are categorical.

 |Variable|Meaning|Units|
 |:----|:----|:----|